 Hubspot has managed to use inbound marketing in their ads integrations to make them more effective.

 Many marketers waste time and money on ads that are not directly generating revenue.
 This happens when they rely solely on ad clicks to measure the performance of their advertising efforts.

 The Ads Add-on tracks the number of conversions generated by each Google Ads campaign, which shows how effective your campaigns are in converting traffic into customers or sales.

 - Only target valuable audiences

 When setting up a Google Ads campaign, the audience of that campaign is one of the most important parts of the process.
-You can use HubSpot's customer lists to create a smart list on Google Ads, which allows you to target audiences with specific messages tailored to specifically to that audience.
+You can use HubSpot's customer lists to create a smart list on Google Ads, which allows you to target audiences with specific messages tailored to that specific audience.
 What are some typical examples I’ve used when setting up lists to send to Google Ads via the Hubspot Ads Add-on integration tool:

-- For ecommerce scenarios, sending targeted reminders that they left something specific in their shopping cart with an inducement (coupon or discount), generated on the fly just for them has worked well, especially when combined with Hubspot email system integrated with Shopify.
+- For ecommerce scenarios, sending targeted reminders that they left something specific in their shopping cart with an inducement (coupon or discount), generated on the fly just for them has worked well, especially when combined with the intelligent Hubspot email system integrated with Shopify.

 - You can target people who have performed any number of email actions, i.e., opened but didn’t click, clicked but didn’t buy.

 - You can create lists of people by lifecycle stage and send them to different pages specifically customized to where they are at in their customer journey.

 - You can use either manual or predictive lead scoring to populate lists that then drive your ads.